syncfusion/blazor-docs/src/charts/range-selector/data.md

 ### Logarithmic Base

-The logarithmic base can be customized using the [`LogBase`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_LogBase) property.
+The Logarithmic Base can be customized using the [`LogBase`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_LogBase) property.
 The default value of this property is **10**.

 {% aspTab template="range-navigator/data/log-base", sourceFiles="log-base.razor" %}